Your ultimate guide to the 2018 summer concert season and tours in the Triangle

 Venues in Durham.
 Aocfestival.org

 Sept.
-28-29 — Nas, Erykah Badu, Damien Escobar, Sons of Kemet, Iman Omari, Sango
+28-29 — Maxwell, Nas, Erykah Badu, Damien Escobar, Sons of Kemet, Iman Omari, Sango, Meshell Ndegeocello

 FREE CONCERTS